haiphucnguyen/mycollab2/mycollab-app-community/src/main/installer-resources/README.md

 **Improvements & New Features**

-* [Premium] Integrating activity with Github and Bitbucket web-hooks
 * [Premium] Show the card board of assignments in the milestone view
 * [Premium] Add time log into the project activity
 * [Premium] Customize fields of the project entities
 * Allow users to drag file to upload
-* Ask users if they want to close the child tasks when he close the parent task
+* Ask users if they want to close the child tasks when he close the parent task or phase
 * Add the Russia language, and update the language files
 * Minor improvements